-As has often been observed, love affects us much as a drug does (remember “I Want a New Drug” by Huey Lewis and the News?).
+As has often been observed, love affects us much as a drug does (remember “” by Huey Lewis and the News?).

 Why does this happen?
 Hormones play a significant role in it.
 They’re responsible for that natural high you experience when you fall in love.
 The comparison to drugs isn’t an exaggeration, because the hormones our body releases when we fall in love work to enhance the same sensations as some drugs do, all by altering the amount of neurotransmitters in the brain.

 What does it feel like when you’re in love?